 Post 16 transport

-We do not offer free Post 16 transport.
+We do not offer free post-16 transport.
 We offer a subsidised bus fare only.
-Before you apply for transport please read further down the page for details of the cost of the pass.

-- We cannot process an application without a full application and payment (if applicable)
+- we cannot process an application without a full application form and full payment or payment plan being set up (if payment is applicable)

 Am I eligible